sourcery-zone/sourcery.zone/content/20250217063845-culture_of_software_industry.md

 while to brave it out, and fight against the issue.

 We see a lot of such signs recently.
-From technical decisions listed in [[https://antirez.com/news/145][We are destroying software]], to open source dramas happening all over the industry, shows one clear fact: We've lost mutual understanding, and nurtured a culture of mistrust and fake competition.
+From technical decisions listed in [We are destroying software](https://antirez.com/news/145), to open source dramas happening all over the industry, shows one clear fact: We've lost mutual understanding, and nurtured a culture of mistrust and fake competition.
 Software or computer industry is not nurturing innovation for the sake of advancement, but only repeating itself to gain more power and profit.
 That's what corrupts everything.